 - Renaissance Drama (English 332)

-Prof. Masten's books include Queer Philologies: Sex, Language, and Affect in Shakespeare's Time (Penn, 2016), Textual Intercourse: Collaboration, Authorship, and Sexualities in Renaissance Drama (Cambridge, 1997), and Language Machines: Technologies of Literary and Cultural Production (Routledge, 1997), co-edited with Peter Stallybrass and Nancy J. Vickers.
-He edited the collaborative play The Old Law for the award-winning Oxford University Press Thomas Middleton: The Collected Works (2007) and is editing a new critical edition of Christopher Marlowe's Edward II for Arden Early Modern Drama.
-Masten published his discovery of a previously unknown first-edition copy of the play in the Times Literary Supplement in 2012.
+Masten co-edited Language Machines: Technologies of Literary and Cultural Production (Routledge), with Peter Stallybrass and Nancy J. Vickers.
+He edited the collaborative play The Old Law for the award-winning Oxford University Press Thomas Middleton: The Collected Works and is editing a new critical edition of Christopher Marlowe's Edward II for Arden Early Modern Drama.
+Masten published his discovery of a previously unknown first-edition copy of the 1594 play in the Times Literary Supplement in 2012.

-Masten has served as a trustee of the Shakespeare Association of America, as well as member and chair of the Modern Language Association's Division on Shakespeare executive committee.
+Masten has served as a trustee of the Shakespeare Association of America, as well as chair of the Modern Language Association's Division on Shakespeare executive committee.
 He has taught graduate seminars at the University of Michigan, the University of Chicago, the University of Kansas Alice Holmes Summer Institute, and the Folger Institute.
 Before joining the Northwestern faculty in 1998, he taught at Harvard University.

-Prof. Masten earned his B.A. in English and Music at Denison University and currently serves on Denison's Board of Trustees.
+Prof. Masten earned his B.A. in English and Music at Denison University and serves on Denison's Board of Trustees.

 - “Glossing and T*pping: Editing Sexuality, Race, and Gender in Othello.”
 The Oxford Handbook of Shakespeare and Embodiment: Gender, Sexuality, Race.
 Ed.
 Valerie Traub.
 Oxford University Press, 2016, pp. 569-585.